danielbangert/danielbangert.github.io/index.md

 title: About Me
 ---

-I am currently a Scientific Manager at the <a href="https://www.sub.uni-goettingen.de/en/news/" target="_blank">Göttingen State and University Library</a>, working on European projects related to open science.
-I am the University of Göttingen project lead for <a href="https://www.rd-alliance.org/rda-europe" target="_blank">Research Data Alliance Europe 4.0</a> and contribute to <a href="https://www.fairsfair.eu/" target="_blank">FAIRsFAIR</a>.
-I hold qualifications in information management, music performance and musicology, including a PhD from UNSW Sydney.
+I am currently Ireland's National Open Research Coordinator, based at the <a href="https://dri.ie/" target="_blank">Digital Repository of Ireland</a>, Royal Irish Academy.
+In this role I work with the <a href="http://norf-ireland.net/" target="_blank">National Open Research Forum (NORF)</a> on the development and delivery of a National Action Plan for the implementation of open research across Ireland.
+My background is in academic libraries and research, and I hold qualifications in information management and musicology, including a PhD from UNSW Sydney.

 <a href="https://orcid.org/0000-0003-4981-2870" target="orcid.widget" rel="noopener noreferrer" style="vertical-align:top;"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-right:.5em;" alt="ORCID iD icon">orcid.org/0000-0003-4981-2870</a>